Leadership Camp FAQ

-Campers will have an option to arrive Sunday evening due to flight schedules.
-There will be a fee associated with reserving any additional nights stay that is set by the University of Washington's housing services.
-The cost of a double occupancy room is $50 and for a single occupancy $75.
+Campers will have an option to arrive Sunday evening due to better accomodate flight schedules.
+There will be a fee associated with reserving any additional nights' stay that is set by the University of Washington's housing services.
+The cost of a double occupancy room is $50; single occupancy is $75.
 Shoot me an email to reserve any extra days or discuss travel plans and payment options for the early and late departure fee.
-Meals are not provided during early or late arrivals.
-Campers will have chaperoned opportunity to go out for dinner and meals are available for purchase on/near campus.
+Meals are not provided for early or late arrivals.
+Campers will have a chaperoned opportunity to go out for dinner, and meals are available for purchase on/near campus.

 Q: What time should I fly in on Monday?
 I don't want to miss any minute of camp.

 Camp starts at 1pm on Monday.
-Campers flying from the east coast should book the first flights out in order to make it.
-The first hour or so is orientation and team building activities.
+Campers flying in from the East Coast should book the first flights out in order to make it.
+The first hour or so is orientation and team-building activities.

 Q: What time can I book my departure flight?